TMJ Treatment An Overview

 Bite Correction Procedures: Occlusal equilibration, better known as bite correction or TMJ correction, is the process of adjusting the alignment of the teeth for optimal fit.
 The teeth should line up so that they make even contact with one another, creating a low-stress bite.

 Over 95% of TMJ dysfunction (TMD) and TMJ pain are caused by an improper occlusion.
 Bite correction can help to alleviate the symptoms of TMD such as sore jaw, headaches, teeth clenching, and more.

 Schedule an Appointment

-If you are searching for a dentist in the Manassas, VA, Stafford, VA, Springfield, VA or Woodbridge, VA area that treats TMJ disorders, contact Dr. Joseph Cavallo today.
-Schedule an appointment to learn what the best dental treatments are for you.
+If you are searching for a dentist in the Manassas VA, Stafford VA, Springfield VA or Woodbridge area that treats TMJ disorders, contact Dr. Joseph Cavallo today.
+Give us a call at (703) 493-1203 , or request an appointment online today.